 There are three volcano National Parks within easy reach of the metropolitan area.
-In about two hours you can drive/bus/taxi to the crater rims of vulcáns Irazú and Poás where you can peer down on sulfurous lakes, fumaroles and vents.
+In about two hours you can drive/bus/taxi to the crater rims of vulcáns Irazú and Poás (currently closed – see details) where you can peer down on sulfurous lakes, fumaroles and vents.
 Access to the crater of vulcán Barva (in Braulio Carrillo National Park) is on foot over extremely rugged steep trails, but hearty adventurers can visit it on a day trip from anywhere in the central valley.

 The geothermal activity represents only a small part of the attraction of the Cordillera Central Volcanica cones that are accessible from San José.
 While Monteverde is famous for its cloud forests it has become quite crowded in the past decade and much of the same geographical and climatological cloud forest association can be seen from the trails around any of the central valley volcanoes.
 Below, the slopes are blanketed in flower and vegetable farms, coffee plantations, montane forests, and berry patches and the roadside restaurants offer some of the best Costa Rican tipico cuisine found outside of farmhouse kitchens.

 One of the most popular day trips from the Central Valley is the Britt or Doka coffee farm.
-The Coffee Tour is somewhat flavored by the multinational corporation perspective, but includes tour of the farming and production facilities and a short historical and cultural play.
+The Coffee Tour includes tour of the farming and production facilities and a short historical and cultural play.
 If you drink black gold every morning it’s fascinating to follow the beans from berries on the bush to the roaster.